markusgrotz/python3-armarx/docs/installation.rst

 Installation
 ============

-You may install the ArmarX Python either as a pypi package, or from source.
-When installing from source, which guarantees you to use the most up-to-date version of the code and enables you to contribute to the development of the ArmarX Python code itself, you can choose between a manual installation and an automated installation via axii.
+You may install the ArmarX Python bindings either as a pypi package, or from source.

+Installing from source guarantees to use the most up-to-date version of the code and enables you to contribute to the development of the ArmarX Python bindings itself.
+For installation from source, you can choose between a manual installation and an automated installation via Axii.

-Option 1: Installation via PyPi Packages:
+Option 1: Installation via PyPi Packages
 -----------------------------------------

 The ArmarX Python bindings are available as packages.
-Just grab the latest version from `pypi.org <https://pypi.org/armarx>`__ .
+Just grab the latest version from `pypi.org <https://pypi.org/project/armarx/>`__ .

-With poetry
+With Poetry:

 .. highlight:: bash
 .. code-block:: bash

     poetry add armarx

-or with pip
+or with pip:

 .. highlight:: bash
 .. code-block:: bash